Buyout firms face extinction in fight for funds

 Fundraising has been subdued since the credit crisis.
-In 2011, private equity firms raised just $263 billion (164.9 billion pounds) for deals, less than half the $600 billion they pulled in every year at the peak of the buyouts boom.
+In 2011, private equity firms raised just $263 billion for deals, less than half the $600 billion they pulled in every year at the peak of the buyouts boom.

 Massive inflows of capital and benevolent financing markets fuelled a spate of mega buyout deals including TXU, Alliance Boots and Hilton Hotels from 2005 through to 2008.